Chris Martin

 Pitch Repertoire At-A-Glance

-Chris Martin has thrown 6,333 pitches that have been tracked by the PITCHf/x system between 2014 and 2025, including pitches thrown in the MLB Regular Season, the MLB Postseason and Spring Training.
-In 2025, they have relied primarily on their Cutter (92mph) and Fourseam Fastball (95mph), also mixing in a Splitter (88mph) and Sinker (94mph).
-He also rarely throws a Slider (85mph) and Curve (85mph).
+Chris Martin has thrown 6,474 pitches that have been tracked by the PITCHf/x system between 2014 and 2025, including pitches thrown in the MLB Regular Season, the MLB Postseason and Spring Training.
+In 2025, they have relied primarily on their Cutter (91mph) and Fourseam Fastball (95mph), also mixing in a Splitter (88mph) and Sinker (94mph).
+He also rarely throws a Slider (85mph) and Curve (84mph).

 In 2025, compared to other RHP:

-Their cutter generates more whiffs/swing compared to other pitchers' cutters, results in more flyballs compared to other pitchers' cutters, has well above average velo, has some natural sink and has strong cutting action.
+Their cutter results in more flyballs compared to other pitchers' cutters, has well above average velo, has some natural sink and has strong cutting action.
 Their fourseam fastball has some natural sinking action and has slightly above average velo.
-Their splitter is thrown extremely hard, generates fewer whiffs/swing compared to other pitchers' splitters, has some natural sink to it and results in somewhat more groundballs compared to other pitchers' splitters.
-Their sinker generates more whiffs/swing compared to other pitchers' sinkers, results in more flyballs compared to other pitchers' sinkers and has well above average velo.
-Their slider (take this with a grain of salt because they've only thrown 11 of them in 2025) is basically never swung at and missed compared to other pitchers' sliders, sweeps across the zone and has exceptional depth.
-Their curve (take this with a grain of salt because they've only thrown 2 of them in 2025) is thrown extremely hard, is basically never swung at and missed compared to other pitchers' curves, results in more flyballs compared to other pitchers' curves and has primarily 12-6 movement.
+Their splitter is thrown extremely hard, generates a very high amount of groundballs compared to other pitchers' splitters and has some natural sink to it.
+Their sinker generates an extremely high number of swings & misses compared to other pitchers' sinkers, has well above average velo and results in somewhat more flyballs compared to other pitchers' sinkers.
+Their slider (take this with a grain of salt because they've only thrown 13 of them in 2025) is basically never swung at and missed compared to other pitchers' sliders, sweeps across the zone, has exceptional depth and results in many more groundballs compared to other pitchers' sliders.
+Their curve (take this with a grain of salt because they've only thrown 4 of them in 2025) is thrown extremely hard, is basically never swung at and missed compared to other pitchers' curves, results in more flyballs compared to other pitchers' curves and has primarily 12-6 movement.